TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 #### *Congestion due to multi-grid nets where the number of grids is greater than three*
 1. Consider the net is a n-grid net where <b>n > 3</b>.
-2. We break this net into **n-1** two grid nets where the source grid is the common node.
+2. We break this net using star model into **n-1** two-grid nets where the source grid is the common node.
-3. For each two grid nets we update congestion values.
+3. For each two-grid nets we update congestion values.

 #### *Computation for Smoothing:*